Updating Greenplum® cluster settings

 Check the server response to make sure your request was successful.

-Changing scheduled maintenance operations settings
+Changing the scheduled maintenance operations settings

 You can change your cluster's scheduled maintenance operations settings.